flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 magic and hook deep into the framework's internals, using -- or even overwriting! -- code that's meant to be private.

+I remember running into this with Rails back when MongoDB was released; the _document database_ resource was sufficiently different from the _relational database resource_ that it was pretty much impossible for MongoDB to take part in the ActiveRecord abstraction, and it was also very difficult to introduce a new abstraction that would play well with the rest of the Rails ecosystem.

-For example, a frontend framework might identify the form as a resource, and create a nice abstraction for it that handles things like validation and the submission lifecycle.
-If the form abstraction uses local state to represent everything, then it will be very difficult to fulfill a common use case like using a form to filter the rows in a table because no other part of the application will have access to the form's state.
+For a more current example, a frontend framework might identify the form as a resource, and create a nice abstraction for it that handles things like validation and the submission lifecycle.
+If the form abstraction is written in a framework that has no communication broker (like a global state atom), then it will be very difficult to meet the common use case of using a form to filter rows in a table because there's no way for the code that renders table data to access the form's state.
 You might come up with some hack like defining handlers for exporting the form's state, but doing this on an ad-hoc basis results in confusing and brittle code.

 By contrast, the presence of a communication broker can make life much easier.
 In the Clojure world, the React frameworks